 Since 1941, the grounds of the Ellen Battell Stoeckel Estate in Norfolk, Connecticut, have been the home of the Yale Summer School of Music and the Norfolk Chamber Music Festival.
 The Music Shed, an acoustical marvel constructed in 1906 of cedar and redwood, is the site of the festival’s concerts.
 It seats seven hundred, and behind the stage is a choir loft that can accommodate a two-hundred-voice chorus.
-The first phase of a historic renovation project has been completed, giving the Music Shed new siding and a new roof as well as restoring the cupola.
+The first two phases of a historic renovation project have been completed, giving the Music Shed new siding and a new roof, a restored cupola, and improved ventilation.
 Whitehouse, originally the Battell family mansion, began as an eight-room house in 1800 and was enlarged periodically over the next hundred years, eventually becoming a thirty-five-room mansion.
 It was completely redone in Victorian style during the early years of the twentieth century and underwent structural renovation in 2012.
 At the entrance to the estate, Battell House contains a small recital hall, cafeteria, administrative offices, and box office.
 Numerous other buildings on the estate provide housing, practice and rehearsal rooms, and studios for students and faculty.

 Access to the Music Library’s holdings is available through Orbis, the Yale library’s online catalog.
 All of the Music Library’s published scores, books, and compact discs have been entered into the Orbis database.
-Access to some recordings, microforms, and manuscript materials is only available in the specialized card catalogs in the Music Library lobby.
+Access to some recordings, microforms, and manuscript materials is only available in the specialized card catalogs.
+Patrons should seek staff assistance in using these catalogs.
 Finding aids for one hundred archival collections have been entered into the Yale University Library Finding Aid Database.